gsoft-inc/wl-web-configs/docs/typescript/setup-monorepo.md

 ### Compiler paths

-If any projects of your solution are referencing other projects of the monorepo workspace, chances are that you'll need to define [paths](https://www.typescriptlang.org/tsconfig#compilerOptions) in their `tsconfig.json` file.
+If any projects of your solution are referencing other projects of the monorepo workspace (e.g. `"@sample/components": "workspace:*"`), chances are that you'll need to define [paths](https://www.typescriptlang.org/tsconfig#compilerOptions) in their `tsconfig.json` file.

 Given the following solution: